ibm-cloud-docs/codeengine/monitor.md

 You can also start monitoring from your {{site.data.keyword.codeengineshort}} dashboard by selecting **Launch Monitoring**.
 {: tip}

+You can adapt the dashboards by creating a copy of a dashboard template and by editing it.
+{: tip}

 ## Accessing your {{site.data.keyword.mon_full_notm}} metrics
 {: #access-monitor}